astropy/astropy-APEs/APE14.rst

 status: Accepted

-*Note: this APE14 was origially accepted on 2018-Feb-28, but due to issues with implementation was significanly revised on 2018-May-23 and is under new review*
+*Note: this APE14 was originally accepted on 2018-Feb-28, but due to issues with implementation was significantly revised on 2018-May-23 and is under new review*

 Abstract
 --------